gaya424/gaya424.github.io/README.md

 ---

-Welcome to my GitHub!
-I'm a rotation student in the Life Science Department with a background in Marine Biology and a passion for science!
+Welcome to my GitHub, I'm a rotation student in the Life Science Department with a background in Marine Biology and a passion for science!

 ## 🔬 About Me